Data Logger GUI

 Extracting Data and Merging With Environmental Record

-Most users will have two recordings that were simultaneously recorded during an untethered experiment: 1) the neural recording on the SD card, and 2) environmental recording (.rec file) taken by the Trodes software, which may be linked to other files such as video.
+Most users will record two data files during an untethered experiment: 1) the neural recording on the headstage SD card, and 2) the environmental recording (.rec file) taken with Trodes, which may be linked to other files such as video.

 Next, you will need to select the “Final Trodes workspace” file.
 This workspace file will be appended to your recorded data, and will include the relevant header data for your neural recording.
-Importantly, this is not the workspace file used to record your environmental data, but rather a workspace containing all the settings that would have been used if the neural data was acquired using a tethered recording, such as channel count, nTrode assignment, etc.
+Importantly, this is not the workspace file used to record your environmental data, but rather a workspace containing all the settings used for both your neural recording, and your environmental recording.

 For more information about workspace creation, see the Workspaces subsection of the Trodes wiki.